decert-me/rareskills-solana-course/src/en/chapter_12.md

 }
 ```

 We ask the reader to treat the new syntax as boilerplate for now.
-The /// CHECK: and AccountInfo will be explained in a later tutorial.
-For the curious, the <’info> token is a [Rust lifetime](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/first-edition/lifetimes.html).
+The `/// CHECK:` and `AccountInfo` will be explained in a later tutorial.
+For the curious, the <`'info`> token is a [Rust lifetime](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/first-edition/lifetimes.html).

-Next, we add the following code to the initialize function.
+Next, we add the following code to the `initialize` function.

 (The reference to the sysvar account will be passed in as part of the transaction in our test.
 The previous examples had them built into the Anchor framework).